Noval1th/ZomboidDeaths/README.md

 Replace the `your_*_here` values with your actual credentials.

-*As an optional note, use pythonw main.py in your .bat file to hide make this run without a window*
+*As an optional note, use pythonw main.py in your .bat file to hide make this run without a window.
+Just also replace pause with exit at the end of the file*

 **Mac/Linux:**